A person pulls a gurney with a shrouded body through the UMFA basement.

 Albert the Bat, unexpected guest at the UMFA, 2024.
 Photograph by Adelaide Ryder

-We’re not entirely sure how our little friend got in, but they were discovered enjoying a nap in the great hall and were safely returned to the outside with no injury and without any damage to the artwork at the UMFA.
+We’re not entirely sure how our little friend got in, but they were discovered enjoying a nap in the Great Hall and were safely returned to the outside with no injury and without any damage to the artwork at the UMFA.
 I wonder if they enjoyed seeing their likeness in the galleries!

 Explore More: